Preranabarahalikar04/Customer_Segmentation/README.md

 -  Annual Income (k$): Annual Income of the customer
 -  Spending Score (1-100): Score assigned by the mall based on customer behavior and spending nature.

+## Steps for Implementation
+- Import all necesssary Package

+   import ----- from ------

+  import -----

+- Data Exploration

+ customer_data=read.csv("/home/dataflair/Mall_Customers.csv")

+ str(customer_data)

+ names(customer_data)

+ head(customer_data)

+ summary(customer_data$Age)

+- Statistical Analysis

+     sd(customer_data$Age)

+     summary(customer_data$Annual.Income..k..)

+     sd(customer_data$Annual.Income..k..)

+     summary(customer_data$Age)

+- Visualizations

+      Bar Plot

+      a=table(customer_data$Gender)

+      barplot(a,main="Using BarPlot to display Gender Comparision",

+       ylab="Count",

+       xlab="Gender",

+       col=rainbow(2),

+       legend=rownames(a))

+       Pie Chart

+        pct=round(a/sum(a)*100)

+       lbs=paste(c("Female","Male")," ",pct,"%",sep=" ")

+       library(plotrix)

+       pie3D(a,labels=lbs,

+       main="Pie Chart Depicting Ratio of Female and Male")

+       Histogram

+       hist(customer_data$Age,

+       col="blue",

+       main="Histogram to Show Count of Age Class",

+        xlab="Age Class",
+        ylab="Frequency",
+        labels=TRUE)

+  ## Analysis

+        Analyzing the annual income of the customers through the Histogram

+        summary(customer_data$Annual.Income..k..)

+        hist(customer_data$Annual.Income..k..,

+        col="#660033",

+         main="Histogram for Annual Income",
+         xlab="Annual Income Class",
+         ylab="Frequency",
+         labels=TRUE)

+  ## Density plot

+        Density Plot
+        plot(density(customer_data$Annual.Income..k..),

+        col="yellow",

+        main="Density Plot for Annual Income",
+        xlab="Annual Income Class",
+        ylab="Density")
+        polygon(density(customer_data$Annual.Income..k..),
+        col="#ccff66")

+       Analyzing Spending Score of the Customers with the help of BoxPlot summary(customer_data$Spending.Score..1.100.)

+       Min.
+1st Qu.
+Median Mean 3rd Qu.
+Max.
+      ## 1.00 34.75 50.00 50.20 73.00 99.00

+      boxplot(customer_data$Spending.Score..1.100.,
+      horizontal=TRUE,
+      col="#990000",
+      main="BoxPlot for Descriptive Analysis of Spending Score")

+  ##K-means Algorithm

+  - We specify the number of clusters that we need to create.
+  - The algorithm selects k objects at random from the dataset.
+This object is the initial cluster or mean.
+  - The closest centroid obtains the assignment of a new observation.
+We base this assignment on the Euclidean Distance between object and the centroid
+  - k clusters in the data points update the centroid through calculation of the new mean values present in all the data points of the cluster.
+The kth cluster’s centroid has a - - Length of p that contains means of all variables for observations in the k-th cluster.
+We denote the number of variables with p.
+  - Iterative minimization of the total within the sum of squares.
+Then through the iterative minimization of the total sum of the square, the assignment stop wavering when we - - Achieve maximum iteration.
+The default value is 10 that the R software uses for the maximum iterations.